Maghfoor Ahmad Ajazi: Early life

 Ajazi was born on 3 March 1900 in village Dihuli, Block Sakra of District Muzaffarpur, in British India.
-His father Hafizuddin Husain and grandfather Imam Bakhsh were zamindars and his mother's name was Mahfoozunnisa.
+His father Maulana Hafizuddin Husain and grandfather Imam Bakhsh were zamindars and his mother's name was Mahfoozunnisa.
 His maternal grandfather Reysat Husain was an advocate in Sitamarhi.

-He became a disciple of Ajaz Husain Budayuni, the Khalif of Fazle Rahman Ganj Muradabadi, and assumed title of 'Ajazi'.
+He through Ajaz Husain Budayuni, the Khalif of Fazle Rahman Ganj Muradabadi, acquire title of 'Ajazi'.
 He gained his patriotism from his father Hafizuddin who had organized the peasantry against the European indigo planters.

 Ajazi's mother died in his childhood, while his father died in Lucknow during treatment and was buried in Chaar Bagh Qabristan when Ajazi was in school.
 His elder brother Manzoor Ahsan Ajazi was also a freedom fighter.
 He had only one sister, Noorun Nisa.

-Ajazi received his elementary and religious education from Madarsa-e-Imdadia, Darbhanga and then joined North Brooke Zila School, Darbhanga, from where he was expelled for opposing the Rowlatt Act.
+Ajazi received his elementary and religious education from Madrasa-e-Imdadia, Darbhanga and then joined North Brooke Zila School, Darbhanga, from where he was expelled for opposing the Rowlatt Act.
 He passed the matriculation examination from Pusa High School and took admission in B.N.
 College, Patna, for higher studies.
 He was married to Azizul Fatima.
 After nikah, marriage ceremony which was attended by Shafi Daudi, Binda babu (later on Speaker, Bihar Assembly) and Deep babu (later on cabinet minister, Bihar), was completely transformed into a public meeting for freedom struggle where slogans against British rule in India and pro-freedom slogans were raised.